 First, you must determine what the value of your item is, in three different ways.
 This will help you determine what your reserve price is.
 On eBay, the reserve price is the lowest price that you are willing to accept for your item.
 First, have your high priced item evaluated to determine what the actual market value is.
 Next, research similar items from past auctions at eBay to see what price those items sold for.
 Finally, determine what the value of the item is to

 you.
 With this information, you should be able to determine the lowest amount you are willing to sell the item for.

 Set your reserve price, and then set your opening bid price lower than $50 – no matter how high your reserve price is.
 This is a marketing tactic.
 It will be hard to attract potential buyers to an auction for an item selling for hundreds or thousands of dollars – but getting them to an auction where the opening bid is only $50 is quite simple.
 Remember, you don’t have to sell the item to anyone who bids less than your reserve price – unless you choose to do so at the close of the auction.
 This method of price setting resembles marketing gimmicks used by offline businesses that are simply designed to ‘get customers in the door.’

 Work hard on the description for your listing.
 Use words that really describe your item well.
 Provide as many details as possible, including details that prove the authenticity of collectible items.
 Include pictures of the item as well.
 Do not try to deceive potential buyers!
 If the item has marks or scratches, simply be honest about it, and make sure that the pictures convey this as well.
 State how the item will be packed and shipped.
 Also let potential buyers know

 that shipping insurance must be purchased as well

-– in case the item is damaged once it leaves your
+– in case the item is damaged once it leaves your possession.

 How to Use eBay Escrow Services